Hyperdeterminants from the $E_8$ Discriminant: Decomposing restrictions of dual varieties

-Moreover, $(\Chow_{1,1}\PP V)^{\vee}$ is not a hypersurface \cite[Thm.~1.3]{oeding_hyperdet}.
-Thus Theorem~\ref{thm:gen} applies, and implies that the discriminant of a quadric (the equation of the dual of the Veronese $\nu_{2}(\PP V)$) is the determinant of a symmetric matrix (up to scale):
+Note that $(\Chow_{1,1}\PP V)^{\vee}$ is not a hypersurface \cite[Thm.~1.3]{oeding_hyperdet}.
+Thus we can only determine that the discriminant of a quadric (the equation of the dual of the Veronese $\nu_{2}(\PP V)$) divides the determinant of a symmetric matrix (up to scale).
+By comparing degrees we conclude